 Note: If you are submitting a multi-one or multi-two entry, please make sure the transmitter column is included.
 This column should be set to 0 or 1 depending on whether the QSO was made by the Run/Tx1 or Mult/Tx2.

-- You are a USA entry and do not include the ARRL-SECTION or LOCATION field to indicate where you operated from.
+- If you are operating from the USA or Canada, you must include the ARRL-SECTION or LOCATION field to indicate where you operated from.
 All others should use LOCATION: DX

 - The last line in the log is END-OF-LOG:

 - The time and date (UTC) must be within the contest period.
 If not, the robot may think the log is for the wrong contest.

 - Check the summary area of the log to be sure there are spaces after the colons and the Cabrillo tags are properly hyphenated.

 - Be sure each line in the summary has a key.
 If you need more lines for your address or for your comments, add as many ADDRESS: and SOAPBOX: lines as you need.